Truro railway station: Signalling

 Signal boxes had been built to control the complex layout at Truro by 1880.
-These were replaced by a new Truro West signal box in 1897 and a new Truro East in 1899.
-These were both Great Western Railway Type 7A signal boxes.
-The West box, which was situated on the north side of the line near the entrance to the engine shed, was closed on 7 November 1971 when the East box, situated on the same side of the line just east of the level crossing, was renamed as just "Truro".
+These were replaced by new Type 7A signal boxes: West in 1897 and East in 1899.
+The West box, which was situated on the north side of the line near to the entrance to the engine shed, was closed on 7 November 1971 when the East box, situated on the same side of the line just east of the level crossing, was renamed to simply Truro.

-The adjacent signal boxes are at Par railway station to the east, and at Roskear Junction, Camborne, to the west.
-The Falmouth branch is operated under authority from tokens which are kept in interlocked machines on platform 3 and at Falmouth Docks railway station.
-In May 2009, the branch was resignalled and a loop installed at which was controlled from the signal box at Truro.
-At the same time a new signal (number TR26) was placed at the west end of the eastbound platform to allow trains to reverse back to Penzance or Falmouth without shunting across to another platform.

-The signal box and semaphore signals were replaced during 2023-24 with new electric signals installed and controlled from Exeter.
-The signal box closed in the early hours of the morning of 27 February 2024.